 At that time the Silver Meteor Tampa and Miami sections were joined at Auburndale FL.
-On this date the combined consist was 2 F40's and 12 cars.
+On this date the combined consist was two F-40's and 12 cars.
 The Silver Star was separated at Jacksonville with the Tampa section routed via Orlando and Miami section via Wildwood.

-1990 Watch a vintage 11 minute slideshow video of a 1990 round-trip from Chicago to California and back.
+1990 Watch a vintage 11 minute slideshow video of an April, 1990 round-trip from Chicago to California and back.
 The trip begins at Chicago Union Station aboard the superliner California Zephyr westbound through the Rocky Mountains to Oakland, California.
 It continues on the Coast Starlight along the Pacific coast to Los Angeles, then the Sunset Limited through the Southwest to San Antonio and Texas Eagle onward to Chicago.
 Accommodations were all by Superliner bedroom except the daytime trip on the Coast Starlight by economy bedroom (roomette).
-The sound track includes Folsom Prison Blues, The Wreck of the Old 97 and Wabash Cannonball from the Green Hill Productions album "15 American Railroad Classics" by Craig Duncan available here on Amazon Music.

-The P-40's were top priority for two Florida services, which were previously handled by older P30 diesels.
-First, the popular Lorton, VA to Sanford, FL Auto-Train received not only new locomotives, but a completely new consist of Superliner II passenger cars.
+The P-40's were top priority for two Florida services, which were previously handled by older P-30 diesels.
+First, the popular Lorton, VA to Sanford, FL Auto-Train received not only new locomotives, but a completely new consist of Superliner II bi-level passenger cars.

-The P-42's were assigned to pull the Silver Meteor and Silver Star, the two daily New York-Miami "Silver Service" trains.
+1996 A further order for 98 (#1-#98) 4250-HP P-42's in 1996 allowed the retirement of Amtrak's 20-year old fleet of F-40's.
+The new locomotives were assigned to pull the Silver Meteor and Silver Star, the two daily New York-Miami "Silver Service" trains.
 These Seaboard names have survived since the 1930's and 40's, with daily streamliners serving the same end points, though the routes have varied slightly from time to time.

 Original line drawing art by Stan Lytle,enhanced with road colors and other details by Jack Bleiberg.
 Silver Star GIF image by Media by McCann.